-He performed Scotland’s first heart transplant on the first day of his appointment on New Year’s Day 1992.
-In 1995 he moved to Nottingham where he established the Heart Surgery unit.
-After working as Head of Service, Clinical Director and Director of Surgery, he retired from clinical practice in January 2017.
+The March 2018 GIRFT national report on cardiothoracic surgery was authored by David Richens.
+As a cardiac surgeon with a background in service development, clinical leadership and standard setting, David performed Scotland’s first heart transplant on New Year’s Day 1992.
+In 1995 he moved to Nottingham where he established the heart surgery unit.
+After working as head of service, clinical director and director of surgery, he retired from clinical practice in January 2017 and retired as GIRFT clinical lead in 2018.